Massachusetts: Help Wild Animals Exploited by Circuses

 This action is for Massachusetts residents only.

-Wild animals don’t belong in circuses or traveling shows.
-They are typically subjected to neglect, abusive training, prolonged confinement, and their use in circuses puts the public at risk.
-It’s not entertainment — it’s cruelty.
-An Act Relative to the Use of Elephants, Big Cats, Primates, Giraffes, and Bears in Traveling Exhibits and Shows (S.2197/S.2189/H.32452) would prohibit the use of certain animals in circuses and traveling shows in Massachusetts.
+An Act Relative to the Use of Elephants, Big Cats, Primates, Giraffes, and Bears in Traveling Exhibits and Shows (S.2197/S.2189/H.4915) would prohibit the use of certain wild animals in traveling shows in the Commonwealth.
+It would not impact non-mobile facilities.

 Related